Is your Home School High Schooler Considering Military Service?

 - Write down contact info before training begins because you won’t have access to your phone contacts.

-- Power cord for your phone for when you get access to it.
+- Bring a power cord for your phone so you can use it when you get access to it.

 Examine what you will gain.